mitosisX/limekit-docs/source/getting-started.rst

 What's Limekit?
 =================

-*Limekit* is framework for building desktop applications using the `lua <https://www.lua.org/>`_ language without the need for HTML and CSS.
-On the other hand allowing developers to maintain one lua codebase and create cross-platform apps that work on ``Windows``, ``macOS``, and ``Linux``.
+*Limekit* is a framework for building desktop applications using the `lua <https://www.lua.org/>`_ language without the need for HTML and CSS, allowing developers to maintain one lua codebase and create cross-platform apps that work on ``Windows``, ``macOS``, and ``Linux``.

-~ It is being developed by company called :mod:`Take bytes`, with :mod:`Omega Msiska` as the lead developer on this project.
+~ It is being developed by a company called :mod:`Take bytes`, with :mod:`Omega Msiska` as the lead developer on this project.

 Key Features:

 - **Modern UI**: Limekit allows developers to craft beautiful UI's with dark and light modes available.
-- **Simplicity**: One of the notable features of Limekit is it's ability to create a working program in under 2 lines of code as shown below.
+- **Simplicity**: One of the notable features of Limekit is its ability to create a working program in three lines of code.

     .. code-block:: lua
         :linenos:

+        local ui = require("limekit.ui")
-        local window = Window{title='Limekit app', icon=images('app.png')}
+        local window = ui.Window { title = "Limekit app" }
         window:show()

     - This is basically enough for Limekit to run your program.
 Mind blowing right? 😊

 Guess what?
 ------------

 - **No C, C++ or python knowledge**: You don't need to know any python, C or C++ to develop programs in :mod:`Limekit`, just lua
 - **Cross-platform**: Run the same code base in Windows, Linux and macOS
 - **Free**: The framework is free to use